Achievements

 Community Engagement launched a 3-tier system of support for the community to facilitate relationships among diverse stakeholders that work together to advance population health.
 Community Engagement mini-grants were recently funded for children of incarcerated parents, food insecurity, and opioid use/risk reduction.
 View a complete list of Georgia CTSA Community Engagement Funded Organizations from 2017-2021.

-Capacity building workshops were held for community members across the state that provided culturally and contextually competent training on:
+Capacity building workshops were held for community members across the state that provided training on:

 - How to Establish and Maintain 501(3) Non-Profit Status